 Why hash in the first place?

 We do it to reduce the chance that passwords get stolen at rest.
 The classic example is a database leak.
 Other possibilities are unfaithful sysadmin or anyone else who might have access to the hashes.

 No. Primitive hashing functions are too fast to compute and is not suitable for secure password storage.
 Because when they are so fast to compute, GPUs can brute force them very fast.

 The reason MD5 and sha512 should not be used is because they are too fast to compute.
 The collision resistance of a hash function have zero impact on secure password storage.
 MD5 should not be used because it is too fast to compute.
 The collision resistance of MD5 is broken, but its pre-image resistance is not.
 Pre-image-resistance is the useful property when storing passwords.

 bcrypt/scrypt/PBKDF22.
 These algorithms ensure each password guess is slow.

 Hash in browser

-The server do not really need to know the plaintext user password that the user types in.
-Here are two possibilities passwords can be stolen on server
+The server do not really need to know the plaintext password.
+Here are two possibilities passwords can be stolen on server:

 1. The password is accidentally logged to storage medium in plaintext and later stolen 2.
 An attacker have temporarily access to box and harvests passwords by sniffing the network interface.